-8) A string has been provided in the wing to pull the aileron lead through to the wing root.
-Remove the string from the wing at the servo location and use the tape to attach it to the servo extension lead.
-Pull the lead through the wing and remove the string.
+8) Remove the string from the wing at the servo location and use the tape to attach it to the servo extension lead.
+Pull the lead through the wing and remove

 9) Set the aileron hatch in place and use a Phillips screw driver to install it with four wood screws.